yuqingc/yuqingc.github.io/content/posts/js/data-bindings-react-vue.md

 }
 ```

-I have to say that *NEITHER* component is a decent React component because their data model is really bad.
+*NEITHER* component is a decent React component because their data model is not perfect.
 The first code snippet makes `MyCheckbox` a completely *controlled component*.
-Users have to write their own logic to control the `checked` prop with a listener function on the `change` event in which they modify `checked`.
+Users have to write their own logic to control the `checked` prop with a listener function on the `change` event in which `checked` is modified.
 Even though a *controlled component* model is a pretty good practice and it is even strongly recommended by the React team, sometimes we don't really want to write so many codes if the only line in the listener function is assigning the `checked` variable, and the we just need to fetch the changing data to do something else.
 The second snippet is apparently an *uncontrolled component*.
 There is no way to controlled the local state of the component.
 You should not write such code when your component is for other people to use, especially when *data* really matters.

 ### Idea for a well-designed component with decent data management

-I will name such components as *form components* in the following content because such components whose data flow plays an important role are widely used in form elements.
+I will name such components as *form components* in the rest content because such components whose data flow plays an important role are widely used in form elements.

 The core idea for a form component is that